First high pass to Haute Asco

 Accommodation: Gîte - beds in dormitory

-• Today is a long, but spectacular day.
-We start off with a climb to the Col d'Incudine, from where we have wonderful views back towards Monte Cinto, the highest peak in Corsica.
+• A spectacular day today which begins early morning with a hike to the Col d'Incudine, from where we have wonderful views back towards Monte Cinto, the highest peak in Corsica.
 We can also see the island of Sardinia in front of us, which lies immediately south of Corsica.
 It that isn't enough to keep the photographers happy we also have views to the Aiguilles de Bavella where we will soon be heading.
-From the Col d'Incudine it's a very steep descent across rocky slabs to the Refuge d'Asinau.
+First thought we have a descent on rocky slabs to the Refuge d'Asinau.
 The refuge takes its name from the seven Towers of Asinau which feature on the ridge we are heading for.
-Leaving the refuge we have a short easy section down through the woods, before we make a diversion to tackle the Alpine variant of the GR20, through the heart of the Aiguilles de Bavella, a truly fantastic journey through the rocks and boulders and assisted by one section of chains.
-This is quite possibly our favourite day of the trek.
+Leaving the refuge we follow an easy woodland trail before a climb to the Aiguilles de Bavella, this variant offers a spectacular route through spires, and boulders, and we have a section of chains to help with conquering a steep rock slab.
 The Aiguilles de Bavella are rocky spikes of red granite that dominate the hill of the same name, the word 'aiguilles' means 'needles'.
 A good indication of the type of terrain we are tackling.
-Alas it is unsuitable in very bad weather, in which case we would take a transfer and do a shorter walk around Bavella.

 Ascent: 1300m (4264ft) Descent: 1400m (4592ft) Distance: 20km (12.4 miles) Duration; 9h00-10h00